-Although the use of Little Boy and Fat Man brought World War II to a decisive halt, the unprecedented use of nuclear weapons served as the starting point for an ongoing era of nuclear proliferation.
+The use of nuclear weapons at the end of World War II served as the starting point for an ongoing era of nuclear proliferation.
 Stockpiles rapidly grew as the United States and Soviet Union became embroiled in the Cold War, and rapid scientific advancement led to the creation of far more powerful weapons.
 Today, nuclear nonproliferation stands among the most pressing issues facing the international community.

 Even prior to the United States' use of atomic weapons, the Soviet Union's atomic project was already underway.
 Using spies recruited at Manhattan Project sites - famous among which are Klaus Fuchs, George Koval, and Ted Hall, among others - the Soviets were able to accelerate their nuclear program by several years.

 Following the war, the countries of the newly-founded United Nations needed to address the future of nuclear weapons.
 The United States proposed the Baruch Plan, calling for disarmament, a ban on production of nuclear weapons, the open exchange of scientific information required to use nuclear energy to achieve peaceful ends, and the use of nuclear power for peaceful purposes.
 The Soviet Union, citing issues of trust should they consent to such a plan under the western-dominated United Nations, rejected the idea.

 As no firm agreement could be reached, the US and USSR plunged into a decades-long nuclear arms race.
 Partially as a result of successful espionage, the Soviets were quick to develop their first atom bomb.
 Access to uranium, which was much more common than previously thought, was initially achieved through mining in Eastern Bloc satellite states.
 Defying all expectations, the Soviet Union was able to detonate its first atomic bomb on August 29, 1949.